In case you missed it, check out 5 Tips for Snowshoe Running Newbies to help you get started.

-1. Stabilize.
-Though some races are run on groomed surfaces, many take you through un-groomed trails in the woods.
-Because of the uneven terrain snowshoe running is more like trail running than road running.
+Some races are run on groomed surfaces.
+Many take you through un-groomed trails in the woods.
+Because of the uneven terrain, snowshoe running is more like trail running than road running.
 During my first snowshoe race I landed on my ass in the snow pretty frequently.
 I slipped, I tripped, I slid.
 My core wasn’t ready for the demands I was placing on it careening through uneven terrain.
 Taking the time to strengthen you core a few times a week will really help when it comes to race day.
 Here are a few simple moves that will help you get ready:

 Skaters.
 Similar to a speed skating movement, hop in a half squat position from one leg to the other.
 Use your arms to gain momentum in your hop and help maintain balance.
 Stabilize your body (no wobbling) before hoping to the opposite leg.
 For added difficulty try to widen your hope from side to side.
 This video is a good demonstration.